human-centered-ai-sbu/human-centered-ai-sbu.github.io/_pages/about.md

 <br>

 <!--- add intro text below -->
 <p>In this graduate-level course, we will learn how large language models are trained, evaluated, and adapted from a human-centered perspective.
 We will begin with an introduction to the transformer architecture and autoregressive language modeling.
-The first half of the course will focus on pre-training, with an emphasis on training data selection, model memorization, mid-training, and potential copyright issues.
-In the second half, we will explore post-training techniques and applications.
-This course will consist of lectures, readings, discussions, and student presentations on selected papers, along with a midterm exam and a final project.</p>
+In the first few week of the course will focus on pre-training, with an emphasis on training data selection, model memorization, mid-training.
+Next we will focus on  post-training techniques and applications.
+Finally we will to explore topics on Generative AI and Fair Use, AI detection, Impacts of AI on mebtal health and wellbeing and AI Agents.
+This course will consist of lectures (10% grade for attendance), readings and discussions (10% grade on class participation), student presentations on selected papers (20% of the grade), along with a in-class midterm exam (15% of thev grade) and a final project (45% of the grade).</p>

 <p><span class="prereq-label">Prerequisites:</span> Knowledge of LLMs.
 Have taken NLP or AI.</p>